Rouji/Ergodone-Setup/README.md

 If everything's correct, the **Download .eep file** button should become clickable.
 Click that, and save the **.eep** somewhere.

-Also, saving your layouts as .png (top right **Download** menu) as a reference might be really useful while getting used to using them.

 ## Flashing .eep Files
-Flashing .eep files works similar to flashing a firmware, but with a different keyboard mode, and you need to specify the path to your .eep:
+Flashing .eep files works similarly to flashing a firmware, but with a different keyboard mode, and you need to specify the path to your .eep:
 ```bash
 sudo ./reflash.sh /path/to/your/keymap.eep